kaitlynd6133/sep10-freedom-project/prep/content.md

 * The third hardware I looked at is Portable projector
   *  This is used for presenting on a big screen like client offices allowing large and clear visuals for large groups to see.
  * The fourth hardware I looked at is Under desk elliptical machine
    *  This device helps employees stay active and healthy while working by peddaling in place under their desk for exercising.
-It also helpes employees to incoporate movement without disrupting the office environemnt improve mood, and better focus.
+It also helpes employees to incoporate movement without disrupting the office environment improve mood, and better focus.
 *  The fifth hardware I looked at is the Pomodoro timer
    * This tool is used to improve focus and productivity by breaking work into short, timed intervals followed by short breaks.
 * The sixth hardware I looked at is Pen Scanners